Beloved-Bolide/capstone/documents/required-pages.md

     - z-a
     - newest
     - oldest
-- size
-    - descending
-    - ascending
-- type
+- category

 ### [MAIN DASHBOARD INTERFACE]() (center section)
 - main section where files reside based on the current folder selected
-    - drag and drop files here
+    - drag files here
-        - prompts the user to add/correct info
+        - directs user to new file upload page
-        - automatically scanned by google vison api
-    - click on file to view
+    - click on file to view document and file info
     - click on folder to view files in the folder
     - view option button
         - grid